 - This flooring is waterproof and reliably secures the flooring panels on all four sides.
 However, excessive moisture in the subfloor could promote mold, mildew, and other moisture related issues like the trapping of moisture emissions under the flooring, which may contribute to an unhealthy indoor environment. - It is up to the flooring contractor to determine if a subfloor is not cured.
-Should the subfloor not be cured, a moisture barrier/mitigator like 6 mil poly should be considered for a successful installation and to prevent the material from being damaged by (moisture) vapor from the subfloor. - Additional layer of minimum 6 mil poly film or equal vapor retarder with a perm rating of J or less may be used as an additional layer of protection Crumb rubber underlayments are not an acceptable option for use with resilient floor coverings due to performance issues resulting from chemical incompatibilities. - II.
-Subfloor Information
+Should the subfloor not be cured, a moisture barrier/mitigator like 6 mil poly should be considered for a successful installation and to prevent the material from being damaged by (moisture) vapor from the subfloor. - A second underlayment is allowed under any currently sold resilient product with attached underlayment in a residential application.
+If installed over a second underlayment, this underlayment cannot be greater than 3 mm thick.
+IIC (ASTM E492-09) and STC (ASTM E90-09) lab testing on certain resilient products tested with and without a second layer of underlayment, to date, does not indicate that a second underlayment will provide additional acoustic beneft. - Crumb rubber underlayments are not an acceptable option for use with resilient floor coverings due to performance issues resulting from chemical incompatibilities.